cyberbotics/webots-doc/guide/object-trees.md

 ### Forest Field Summary

-- `treesFiles`: forest file(s)
+- `treesFiles`: Can be used to define the paths to several files in which are defined the positions of the trees (one tree per line, using the format 'X Y Z').

-- `shape`: defines the shape of the forest
+- `shape`: Alternatively, the position of each trees can be defined using the shape field.
+This field defines the shape of the forest, in that case the position of the trees is randomly generated from this shape.

-- `density`: tree per meter square
+- `density`: If the forest is defined using the `shape` field, this field defines the density of three to be generated (in trees per meter square).

-- `type`: defines the type of the trees
+- `type`: Defines the type of threes, in case of `random` type, the forest will be mixed.

-- `groundTexture`: define the texture of the ground
+- `groundTexture`: Defines the texture of the forest ground.
+If this field is empty the forest ground is not displayed.

-- `withSnow`: defines if the texture with snow should be used or not
+- `withSnow`: Defines whether the texture used should have snow on top.

-- `maxHeight`: maximum height of the trees
+- `maxHeight`: Defines the maximum height of the trees.

-- `minHeight`: minimum height of the trees
+- `minHeight`: Defines the minimum height of the trees.

-- `maxRadius`: maximum radius of the trees
+- `maxRadius`: Defines the maximum radius of the trees.

-- `minRadius`: minimum radius of the trees
+- `minRadius`: Defines the minimum radius of the trees.

 ## RoundTree